MDU-PHL/pango-collapse/README.md

 By default (i.e. if no collapse file is specified) `pango-collapse` uses the collapse file found [here](https://github.com/MDU-PHL/pango-collapse/blob/main/pango_collapse/collapse.txt).
 This file is dependant on the version of `pango-collapse`, use `--latest` to load the latest version of the collapse file from github at run time.

-Here is a simple example collapse file (collapse.txt) that will be used to collapse sublineages of `BA.5` and `BQ.1` up to these parent lineages.
+Here is a simple example collapse file (collapse.txt) that will be used to collapse sublineages of `BA.5` and `BQ.1`.

 ```bash
 $ cat collapse.txt